mtford90/siesta/README.md

 grunt test
 ```

-We can automatically run tests when changes are detected by running the following commands:
+We can automatically run tests when modelEvents are detected by running the following commands:

 ```bash
 grunt watch